 TAG Heuer has also developed a travelling format entitled Heuer Globetrotter, which has been shown in nine cities worldwide.
 Today, it is continuing with Museum in Motion, a new, one-year peripatetic museum set to visit 70 cities.
 Measured on its own scale, the IWC Museum has no cause to blush with its 8,000 visitors a year to Schaffhausen, compared with the 3,000 who visit Saint-Imier and the Longines Museum.

-As for Bulgari, it has taken over no less a venue than the Kremlin in Moscow for a major retrospective to be held until January 2019.
-Some 500,000 visitors are expected.
+As for Bulgari, it has taken over no less a venue than the Kremlin in Moscow for a major retrospective that was held until January 2019.
 It is the shining symbol of this heritage that is once again occupying centre stage and, more than ever, legitimising the brands’ contemporary creations.